 that, as I said, you may be ready;

 Paul gave his word that the Corinthians were ready to contribute to the Jerusalem church.
-They told him that they were prepared to provide on his previous visit.
+They had told him on his previous visit that they were prepared to provide.

 lest if some Macedonians come with me and find you unprepared,

-The occasion here is when Pau would visit the Corinthians for the third time (2 Co 13:1).
+The occasion here was when Paul would visit the Corinthians for the third time (2 Co 13:1).

 we (not to mention you!) should be ashamed of this confident boasting.